cilium/cilium/Documentation/cmdref/cilium-operator.md

       --eni-gc-tags map                                      Additional tags attached to ENIs created by Cilium.
 Dangling ENIs with this tag will be garbage collected
       --eni-tags map                                         ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag)
       --excess-ip-release-delay int                          Number of seconds operator would wait before it releases an IP previously marked as excess (default 180)
+      --gateway-api-secrets-namespace string                 Namespace having tls secrets used by CEC for Gateway API (default "cilium-secrets")
       --gops-port uint16                                     Port for gops server to listen on (default 9891) -h, --help                                                 help for cilium-operator
       --identity-allocation-mode string                      Method to use for identity allocation (default "kvstore")